Drexel-UHC/shinyUHC/README.md

 # shinyUHC

-Easily initialite UHC or SALURBAL theme shiny apps.
+An R package which allows you to initialize UHC or SALURBAL theme shiny apps.

-## Instaliaation
+## Installation

 To install the dev version from GitHub: